holly-cummins/pact-quarkus-sweater-demo/demo-script.md

 5. The tests should pass.
 All good, except ...
 6. ... publish the tests, and they fail on the other side.
 7. Update the code to return null instead of white as the fallback, and ... they should still fail.
-8. In this case the right thing to do is to update the contract to return `204`, and update implementation to instead to a null check.
+8. In this case the right thing to do is to update the contract to return `204`, and update the `SweaterResource` implementation to instead to a null check.
 The implementation would be to add a
 ```java
             if (skein == null) {
 ```